-The site for this replacement contemporary dwelling sits within an 11 acre estate situated in the Chilterns AONB.
-The estate consists of a bungalow (the main residence on the site), several outbuildings and a recently converted barn.
+The site for this contemporary replacement dwelling sits within an 11 acre estate situated in the Chilterns Area of Outstanding Natural Beauty.
+When we were first approached the estate consisted of a bungalow (the main residence on the site), several outbuildings and a recently converted barn.

-The replacement dwelling has been designed as a simple rectilinear form, consisting of clean lines, crisp glazing and contemporary, machined timber cladding.
-A change in height between the two main elements (the feature kitchen/living/dining room and the rest of the house) adds interest both internally and externally, and high quality detailing will result in a home of exceptional quality in terms of both aesthetics and performance.
+The replacement dwelling was designed as a simple rectilinear form with clean lines, crisp glazing and contemporary, machined timber cladding.
+A change in height between the two main elements (the feature kitchen/living/dining room and the rest of the house) adds interest both internally and externally, and high quality detailing has resultedt in a home of exceptional quality in terms of both aesthetics and performance.

-Where it is not glazed the building will be clad in square profile timber cladding.
-Timber has been chosen to relate the house closely to its context as existing outbuildings are clad in timber (albeit traditional in style) and the site includes an area of woodland.
-The cladding chosen is a contemporary take on more traditional rural buildings in this area - over time it will be left to silver back and will soften visually against the backdrop of vegetation that surrounds it.
-The existing stepped terrace to the south of the dwelling will be rebuilt with timber sleepers and extensively replanted to create a vegetative barrier between the new terrace and lawns below.
+Sweet chestnut timber cladding was specified in order to relate the house closely to its context as existing outbuildings are clad in timber (albeit traditional in style) and the site includes an area of woodland.
+The cladding profile is a contemporary take on more traditional applications in the area - over time it will weather to a natural silver and soften visually against the backdrop of vegetation that surrounds it.

-The building will be constructed to produce a highly efficient home – it will be well insulated with a ‘fabric first’ approach to sustainability including high performance windows.
-The site is off-grid and an air-source heat pump will give a marked improvement in heating efficiency when compared to oil and LPG.
+The building has been constructed to produce an exceptionally fuel-efficient and comfortable home – with underfloor heating throughout it is highly insulated with a ‘fabric first’ approach to sustainability including high performance windows.
+The site is off-grid and air-source heat pumps provide a marked improvement in heating efficiency when compared to oil and LPG.